Pages: 138 Size: 9 x 9

-Pages: 138 Size: 9x9
+Pages: 138 Size: EPUB

 The book includes a biography of the man and detailed descriptions of his methods of working.
 Many major sculptures and some minor ones are described in detail.
-They are critically analyzed for their aesthetic components and the ideas they were intended to express.
+They are critically analyzed for their aesthetic components and with regard to the ideas they were intended to express.
 A large number of photographs supplements the descriptions and analyses.
-Two appendixes give chronologies of the artist's life and of his architectural commissions, the latter virtually a catalog of Bertoia's major works.
+Two appendices give chronologies of the artist's life and of his architectural commissions, the latter being virtually a catalog of Bertoia's major works.

 Based on several extensive interviews with the artist, as well as on research into his earlier writings, the book includes a presentation of Bertoia's thoughts on aesthetics and on various phases of the art processes he uses.
 His work is categorized into four major groups representing the four major aesthetic explorations that have interested him most of his life.